 Saving Is Key

-If your income provides you with enough flexibility to allocate money where it's needed, there's a solid chance you can figure out how to put money into savings after each paycheck.
+If your income provides you with enough flexibility to allocate money where it's needed, there's a solid chance you will be able to put money into savings after each paycheck.

 For most Americans, 50-60 percent of their earnings go directly into the major bills -- rent, car payments, etc. The rest is divided between food, insurance, gas, and extras.
-Even if at the end of the month, you only have about 5-10 percent of your total monthly earnings left over, that is a healthy amount to pour into a savings account.
+Even if you only have about 5-10 percent of your total monthly earnings left over at the end of the month, that is a healthy amount to pour into a savings account.

 How Much Money Should Be in an Emergency Fund?